erikbrinkman/rmapi-js/README.md

 API
 ---

-Before using this API it's necessary to have some rudimentary understand of how the API works.
+Before using this API it's necessary to have some rudimentary understanding of how the API works.

 All data is stored via its sha256 hash.
 This includes raw files and "collections", which have a special format listing all of their `Entry`s by